New York City area under state of emergency after storms flood subways, strand people in cars

 “Never seen anything like this in my life,” she said.

-On a street in South Williamsburg, Brooklyn, workers were up to their knees in water as they tried to unclog a drain while cardboard and other debris floated by.
+On a street in South Williamsburg, Brooklyn, workers were up to their knees in water as they tried to unclog a storm drain while cardboard and other debris floated by.
+The city said that it checked and cleared key drains, especially near subway stations, ahead of the storm.
+But that was little comfort to Osman Gutierrez, who was trying to pry soaked bags of trash and scraps of food from a drain near the synagogue where he works.

+“The city has to do more to clean the streets,” he said.
+“It’s filthy.”

-As the rain slowed, Brooklyn residents emerged from their homes to survey the damage and begin the process of draining the water that reached the top of many basements doors.
-Some arranged milk crates and wooden boards to cross the flooded sidewalks, with water close to waist-deep in the middle of some streets.
+As the rain briefly slowed, residents emerged from their homes to survey the damage and begin draining the water that had reached the top of many basement doors.
+Some people arranged milk crates and wooden boards to cross the flooded sidewalks, with water close to waist-deep in the middle of some streets.

 High school student Malachi Clark stared at a flooded intersection, unsure how to proceed as he tried to get home to Brooklyn’s Bedford-Stuyvesant neighborhood.
 He had tried to take a bus, then a train.

-A Brooklyn elementary was evacuated because its boiler was smoking, possibly because water got in, Schools Chancellor David Banks said at the news briefing.
-Environmental Protection Commissioner Rohit T. Aggarwala said that over 2.5 inches (6 centimeters) of rain fell in a single hour at the Brooklyn Navy Yard, overwhelming the surrounding drainage systems.
+A Brooklyn school was evacuated because its boiler was smoking, possibly because water had gotten into it, Schools Chancellor David Banks said at the news briefing.
+Environmental Protection Commissioner Rohit T. Aggarwala said that more than 2.5 inches (6 centimeters) of rain fell in a single hour at the Brooklyn Navy Yard, overwhelming the surrounding drainage systems.

 Elsewhere, photos and video posted on social media showed water pouring into subway stations and basements.

+Jessie Lawrence said she awoke to the sound of rain dripping from the ceiling of her fourth-floor apartment in Brooklyn ’s Crown Heights neighborhood.
+She set out a bowl to catch the drips, but she could hear strange sounds coming from outside her door.

+“I opened my front door, and the water was coming in thicker and louder,” pouring into the hallway and flowing down the stairs, she said.
+The heavy rainfall had pooled atop the roof and was leaking through a skylight above the stairwell.

-Dominic Ramunni, a meteorolgist at the National Weather Service in New York, said by phone that Friday’s rains were due to a coastal storm, with low pressure off the East Coast helping to bring in some deep moisture from the Atlantic Ocean.
+Dominic Ramunni, a meteorologist at the National Weather Service in New York, said Friday’s rain was brought by a coastal storm, with low pressure off the East Coast helping to bring in some deep moisture from the Atlantic Ocean.

 “This will be one of the wettest days in quite some time,” he said.

-Virtually every subway line was at least partly suspended, rerouted or running with delays, and two of the Metro-North Railroad’s three lines were suspended.
+Virtually every subway line was at least partly suspended, rerouted or running with delays, and the Metro-North commuter railroad was suspended.

 Flights into LaGuardia were briefly halted Friday morning, and then delayed, because of water in the airport’s refueling area.
 Flooding also forced the closure of one of the airport’s three terminals.

-Towns and cities around New York City also experienced flooding, including Hoboken, New Jersey.
+Hoboken, New Jersey, and other cities and towns around New York City also experienced flooding.

 The deluge came less than three months after a storm caused deadly floods in New York’s Hudson Valley and left Vermont’s capital, Montpelier, submerged.
 A little over two years ago, the remnants of Hurricane Ida dropped record-breaking rain on the Northeast and killed at least 13 people in New York City, most of whom were in flooded basement apartments.
 Overall, 50 people died from Virginia to Connecticut.

+Friday’s flooding wasn’t nearly as bad as that two years ago, she said, but it was again filling the basement of her home on 64th Street with water.

+“Too much raining,” she said. “it’s not as bad as before, but still it’s bad, bad, bad.”

-New York City officials said they received reports of six basement apartments that had flooded, but all the occupants got out safely.
+New York City officials said they received reports that six basement apartments had flooded Friday, but all the occupants got out safely.
 Hochul pleaded with residents to evacuate their homes if the water starts to rise.

 “People need to take this extremely seriously,” the governor said.